bihealth/NeatMS/docs/advanced-use/neural-network-training.md

 	model.get_layer(layer_name).trainable = False

 # Or using their position in the network (Here we freeze the first 4 layers)
+# It is the same as above as the input is considered a layer with no parameters
 for layer in nn_handler.class_model.layers[:4]:
 	layer.trainable = False